About The Museum

 About

-The Museum Board of Directors is proud that over the last five years significant progress has been made in identifying and honoring women of color in the Museum’s Hall of Fame.
+The Museum Board of Directors is proud that significant progress has been made in identifying and honoring women of color in the Museum’s Hall of Fame.
 However, more progress is needed.
 Consequently, the Museum will remain diligent in its efforts to seek out and honor Black, Indigenous, and other women of color, past and present, whose stories have been underrepresented in the history of the West.

-WHAT: The National Cowgirl Museum and Hall of Fame is the only museum in the world dedicated to honoring women of the West, and from around the world who have displayed extraordinary courage and pioneer spirit in their trailblazing efforts.
-It includes interactive exhibit galleries that feature artifacts of the permanent collection, a traveling exhibit gallery, two theaters, gift shop, a research library and archives, and a NEW second floor.
+WHAT: The National Cowgirl Museum and Hall of Fame is the only museum in the world dedicated to honoring women from around the world who displayed extraordinary courage and pioneer spirit in their trailblazing efforts to shape the West.
+It includes interactive exhibit galleries that feature artifacts of the permanent collection, exhibit gallery, gift shop, a research library and archives.
 Currently, the museum’s archives house more than 4000 artifacts and information about more than 750 remarkable women.

-WHEN: Started in 1975, in the basement of the Deaf Smith County Library in Hereford, Texas, the Museum and Hall of Fame moved to Fort Worth, Texas, in 1994 to plan for and build a new permanent home.
+WHEN: Started in 1975 in the basement of the Deaf Smith County Library in Hereford, Texas, the Museum and Hall of Fame moved to Fort Worth, Texas, in 1994 and opened the current structure in 2002.

 WHERE: The 33,000 square-foot National Cowgirl Museum and Hall of Fame is found on the Will Rogers Memorial Complex located in the heart of Fort Worth’s Cultural District, which is also home to the Kimbell Art Museum, the Modern Art Museum of Fort Worth, Fort Worth Museum of Science and History, and the Amon Carter Museum.